khmarbaise/blog.soebes.de/content/blog/2013/2013-09-14-appassembler-maven-plugin-release-1-dot-5.md

 <!-- more -->
 The following bug fixes:

- * {% chjl MAPPASM-96 %} which solved a problem with deployment failures
-in relationship with maven-deploy-plugin.
+ * [MAPPASM-96] which solved a problem with deployment failures in relationship with maven-deploy-plugin.
- * {% chjl MAPPASM-152 %} which solved using repositoryName in generate-daemons to give a separate location for the repository (JSW)
+ * [MAPPASM-152] which solved using repositoryName in generate-daemons to give a separate location for the repository (JSW)
- * {% chjl MAPPASM-190 %} wrong JAVA_HOME on moutian lion (Mac OS)
+ * [MAPPASM-190] wrong JAVA_HOME on moutian lion (Mac OS)
- * {% chjl MAPPASM-194 %} licenseHeaderFile ignored when generating booter daemons
+ * [MAPPASM-194] licenseHeaderFile ignored when generating booter daemons

 The following improvements:

- * {% chjl MAPPASM-93 %} generate-daemon should support setting config dir and repos dir
+ * [MAPPASM-93] generate-daemon should support setting config dir and repos dir

 And the following new feature:

- * {% chjl MAPPASM-71 %} Support Repo's File Name Mapping
+ * [MAPPASM-71] Support Repo's File Name Mapping